MY EXPERIENCES WITH WSPR (WHISPER)

 WSPR

-The abbreviation WSPR (say Whisper) means Weak Signal Propagation Reporter.
-Just as QRSS beacons, it is a mode that is intended to work with weak signals.
-The WSPR software is designed for the investigation of possible radio propagation paths with use of low power beacon transmissions.
-It uses modern techniques.
-Your transceiver is connected to the sound card of the PC and perhaps also with the RS232 connection.
-The WSPR software controls everything.
-During 20% of the time you are transmitting with low power in the WSPR mode of your call and QTH locator.
-During the other 80% you do receive other WSPR stations.
-It is the intention that the reception results are uploaded to a database on the WSPRnet site (but if you do not want that, it is not necessary).
-On the website of WSPRnet (http://wsprnet.org) you can look in the database where in the world your station has been received, including a signal to noise report and some more data like frequency drift and time error of your signal.
+The abbreviation WSPR (pronounced Whisper) stands for Weak Signal Propagation Reporter.
+Just like QRSS beacons, it is a mode designed to work with weak signals.
+The WSPR software was developed to investigate potential radio propagation paths using low-power beacon transmissions.
+It is a mode that utilizes modern techniques.
+Your transceiver is connected to the PC's sound card and optionally the RS232 connection.
+The WSPR software handles everything.
+For 20% of the time, you transmit your callsign and QTH locator in low-power WSPR mode.
+For the remaining 80%, you receive other WSPR stations.
+The intention is to upload the reception results to a database on the WSPRnet site (but if you do not want that, it is not necessary).
+On the WSPRnet website (http://wsprnet.org), you can check the database to see where your station has been received, complete with a signal-to-noise report and other data such as frequency drift and time error of your signal.
 In the database you can also see which stations you have received.
 You can make these data visible on a world map and so it it is easy to see how the worldwide propagation is.

 Database with reception results, see http://wsprnet.org